Teaching & Service

 Guest Lectures at Worcester Polytechnic Institute

-“Evidence-Based Writing”, Heal the World first-year undergraduate course, Reeta Rao & Lisa Stoddard (2020).
+“Evidence-Based Writing”, Heal the World first-year undergraduate course (2020).

-“Developmental Science”, Introduction to Psychology undergraduate course, Jeanine Skorinko (2020).
+“Developmental Science”, Introduction to Psychology undergraduate course (2020).

 Women's Young Investigator Fellowship

-The Women's Young Investigator (WYI) Fellowship program has been funded by an internal grant from the WPI Women's Impact Network for four years to support women in STEM across all fields, from college freshmen to tenured faculty members, in a female research community.
+The Women's Young Investigator (WYI) Fellowship program was funded by an internal grant from the WPI Women's Impact Network for four years to support women in STEM across all fields, from college freshmen to tenured faculty members, in a female research community.

 STEM careers are known for being leaky pipelines and success for researchers lies in the ability to not just conduct great science but also share it with the broader research community.
 We aim to stop the leaky pipeline by providing funds for women to disseminate their research at conferences in their field and by providing resources during our year-long program to help our fellows hone hard and soft skills as researchers through events such as professional development workshops and mentoring groups.

-The impact of the WYI Fellowship to date has been far-reaching, helping multiple students attend their first research conference with the provided funding and providing postdoctoral scientists and faculty members with opportunities to collaborate, disseminate and network at national and international conferences.
-From the first three years of the program, the WYI Fellowship program has supported 68 women as they represent WPI at 68+ research conferences, supporting the advancement of women in research at WPI in their careers and extending the impact of their work around the world.
-We are so excited to continue this program with our 2021-2022 cohort of fellows!
+The impact of the WYI Fellowship was been far-reaching, helping multiple students attend their first research conference with the provided funding and providing postdoctoral scientists and faculty members with opportunities to collaborate, disseminate and network at national and international conferences.
+From the four years of the program, the WYI Fellowship program supported 68 women as they represented WPI at 68+ research conferences, supporting the advancement of women in research at WPI in their careers and extending the impact of their work around the world.

 LS&T Colloquium Series